Simple steps to measure your little ones feet and getting the perfect shoe size.

 To make it really simple, remember these 2 steps when measuring your baby's feet:

-- Measure your baby's feet from the heel to the top of the big toe.
+- Measure your child's feet from the heel to the top of the longest toe.

 When you think the shoe is too small, then order the next size up.
 Your baby will grow into them in no time.